Nicholas282787728/CbLab/concepts/backup-wizard/backup-filesfolders/welcome.md

 * existing backup plan cannot be converted to hybrid, you need to create a hybrid backup plan from scratch.

+* ??/ Is it mentioned in the text that there is encryption on the local target, does this include encrypting the name of the files?

+* ??
+Is there any way to have different retention policies for local and cloud? \(I typically keep 6+ months of retention on-site and only a month of retention off-site to reduce costs.\)

+*

 ### Enabling Ransomware Protection

 ---